 Your local St. Louis pest control companies can help you a lot when you have boxelder bug problems, but there are some things you can do to prevent and get rid of boxelder bugs too.
 Here are some simple tips to get you started:

 The best thing you can do as a homeowner is to prevent pests from coming inside in the first place.
-Of course, sometimes all the prevention in the world still doesn’t stop certain pests, but most of the time your prevention efforts will do a lot to keep your home and family safe from pests.
+Of course, sometimes all the prevention in the world still doesn’t stop certain pests, but most of the time your prevention efforts will do a lot to protect your home.

 There are simple things you can do to keep boxelder bugs out of your home.
 The most important thing to do is seal up any and all cracks in your home that a boxelder bug could fit through.
 Because boxelder bugs are small and flat, they can fit through smaller cracks than you might expect.
 So if there are cracks that you aren’t sure are a problem or not, it’s best to just go ahead and seal them off.